Susanna Wesley House is new mission initiative which has been launched in Derby city centre.

 Susanna Wesley was the mother of John and Charles Wesley.
 Find out why the house was named after her by clicking here.

 THESE ARE PICTURES OF SOME OF THE SUSANNA WESLEY HOUSE ACTIVITIES

 Prayer is the essential foundation for the work of Susanna Wesley House and the City Centre Initiative.
 We meet for prayers every Thursday from 12noon followed by a light lunch.
 Some weeks we follow a set liturgy, whilst other weeks are more open prayer.
 All are welcome to join us, whether you are familiar with praying or not.

 We pray each week for the local area and for people in particular need.
 If you have anything you would like us to remember in prayer, please contact the circuit adminstrator

 Would You Like To Help In This Initiative?

-If you are able to help with any of these or feel you would like to be involved in any other way, please contact Angela.
+If you are able to help with any of these or feel you would like to be involved in any other way, please contact the circuit administrator.

 On Holy Saturday, a team of four gave out over 150 hot cross buns and 75 Gift of Easter booklets to passers by Liversage Square.
 We had some good conversations with neighbours and those walking between the train station and city centre.
 It was also a good chance to meet those working in a couple of the nearby shops who came to find out what we were up to.

 This is just one of the ways we are seeking to bless our local community and we are already thinking about how we can bless people at other times of year.
 We hope to make the most of Christian festivals including Pentecost, Harvest and Christmas, as well as other times of year such as Remembrance Day and Mother’s and Father’s Days.